WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Whitechapel; Mitre Street; Mitre Square; Commercial Road; Berner Street; East India Dock Road; Public House; Islington; Upper Street; Essex Road; Antiques Shop; Leman Street; Goodman's Yard; The Sewers; School Yard; Poplar; Warehouse; Robinson's Tobacconist; Public House; Railway Warehouse; Poplar Workhouse; (Dorset Street)

 Story: Yeats comes to Holmes with a story of a vision he has had in which he found a heart with a dagger stuck in it in a courtyard somewhere in London.
-A couple of days later Lestrade calls at Baker Street to tell Holmes that just such a heart has been found at the site of Jack the Ripper's final victim Mary Kelly's murder.
+A couple of days later, Lestrade calls at Baker Street to tell Holmes that just such a heart has been found at the site of Jack the Ripper's final victim Mary Kelly's murder.
 A prostitute has also gone missing in the East End and another similar heart has been found in Mitre Square, another Ripper murder site.
 Yeats is able to tell them more about the Golden Dawn, and about Aleister Crowley, and his latest vision sends them to Berner Street.
 Despite Holmes's statements to the contrary, Lestrade persists in his belief that the Ripper has returned.
 Holmes and Yeats believe that the hearts are talismans forming a protective circle around the site of an upcoming magical rite.
-Following a lead on the daggers, Holmes learns of Hekaltey's involvement, and his deductions about the site of the ritual lead to an expedition into the sewers of Whitechapel and on to a Poplar workhouse, until matters come to an end on a railway track.
+Following a lead on the daggers, Holmes learns of Hekaltey's involvement, and his deductions about the site of the ritual lead to an expedition into the sewers of Whitechapel and on to a Poplar workhouse.
+Matters come to an end on a railway track.

 Wex Jones